SatyKrish/aks-pod-identity/docs/access-blob-using-pod-identity.md

 Assign `Storage Blob Data Reader` role to the user assigned identity to access blob.

+> 💡: Role assignment should follow the least privilege required for completing a given operation.
 ```sh
 az role assignment create \
     --assignee $PRINCIPAL_ID \